 - A guaranteed income for life.

 Now, compared to an approach that uses a retirement account (IRA, 401k) only, an FIA may offer less control, liquidity, and flexibility of assets for a period of time.
-FIAs have a surrender charge and a market value adjustment if they are surrendered too early.
+FIAs have a surrender charge and a market value adjustment if surrendered too early.

 Also, this may have less growth potential than a sole retirement plan has.
 Certain factors like caps spreads, and participation rates will limit the amount of indexed interest credited.